Amnx404/SICKLE/README.md

 ### Robustness Under Cloud Cover

-[cite_start]We simulated cloud cover by removing **50% of the optical data** (Sentinel-2, Landsat-8) from the training set[cite: 728].
+We simulated cloud cover by removing **50% of the optical data** (Sentinel-2, Landsat-8) from the training set.
 Our fusion model demonstrated remarkable resilience, maintaining high accuracy where the baseline model struggled.

 | Task         | Metric    | Concatenation Model | **Our Cross Fusion Model** |
 | :----------- | :-------- | :------------------ | :------------------------- |
 | **Crop Type** | IoU%      | 87.85               | **90.59** |
 | **Harvest Date**| MAE       | 10.06               | **8.89** |

-[cite_start]Notably, our fusion model's performance on the **occluded dataset** was still superior to the baseline model trained on the **full dataset** for harvest date prediction (8.89 MAE vs. 10.75 MAE)[cite: 1136].
+Notably, our fusion model's performance on the **occluded dataset** was still superior to the baseline model trained on the **full dataset** for harvest date prediction (8.89 MAE vs. 10.75 MAE).
 This proves its effectiveness in real-world, imperfect conditions.

 ---